tingyu12345/white/en_club/Old Social Expectations.md

 answer: For me, I believe that in a marriage, both partners should support each other, regardless of who earns more.
 It’s more about teamwork and sharing responsibilities, not just about money.

+in many western countries, some young people will take a gap year after high school to travel or work before going to university.
+I think this is a good idea because it allows them to explore the world and discover their interests before committing to a specific career path.

 #### 🌸other persepctives: